 Not all drugs are available generically, but those that are have exactly the same active ingredients and therapeutic effects as brand name drugs, and can cost 30 to 80 percent less.

 Don’t wait until you get to the pharmacy to ask for a generic – let your doctor or other healthcare provider know that you prefer generics before they write the prescription.
 Many popular but previously expensive medications are now available generically or even OTC; focus on getting these cost-saving alternatives.

 Research Your Medication Copays

 Learn about your insurance copays or co-insurance.
-For example, research your tier copay on your insurance website or give them a call and ask about tiers on your plan.
+For example, research your "tier copay" on your insurance website or give them a call and ask about tiers on your plan.